Abel Womack Manufacturing & Warehouse Distribution

 So, how should you be preparing?
 Some of the trends we are seeing today include;

 • The Growth of E-commerce – A Forbes report shows the breakdown of e-commerce sales in 2014: E-commerce made up 8.2% of retail sales in Asia-Pacific; 6.7% in Western Europe; and 6.3% in North America.
-Forecasts suggest that by 2018, these figures will be 18%, 10% and 9%, respectively.
+Forecasts suggest that by 2018, these figures will be 18%, 10%, and 9%, respectively.
 Retailers are investing in a multi-channel sales approach in hopes of providing customers with a seamless shopping experience.
-They want to increase market size by providing this experience on desktop and mobile devices, at brick and mortar stores or on the telephone.
+They want to increase market size by providing this experience on desktop and mobile devices, at brick-and-mortar stores, or on the telephone.

-• Courier in warehouseRobots and Automation – Robots still play a big role in manufacturing, but they are also becoming commonplace in the materials handling and logistics industries.
+• Robots and Automation – Robots still play a big role in manufacturing, but they are also becoming commonplace in the materials handling and logistics industries.
 Autonomous equipment with centralized control could one day encompass all warehouse equipment.
-It can be used with over the road trucking, as well as robotic loading and unloading of trailers and, as Amazon recently announced, drones for item picking.
+It can be used with over-the-road trucking, robotic loading and unloading of trailers, and, as Amazon recently announced, drones for item picking.
 Labor will soon become scarce and expensive and automation will be the prudent alternative.

 • Sensors and The Internet of Things – The Internet of Things has allowed for great advances in technology, including Radio Frequency Identification (RFID) sensors.
 RFID sensors enable objects to communicate with electronic management systems (EMS).
 This communication makes tracking and information collection simple.
 Paired with automation, RFID sensors aid in quick decisions about goods transport without human intervention.
 Internet of Things usage is spreading across industries, helping to track and manage physical assets, improve customer experience and enhance supply chain visibility.